AlexTheGeek/Notification-Discord/README.md

 In this project, we recover the title of the live and also the game.

 ## Youtube
+This script send a notification, when a new video has been published on YouTube.
+You need an API key from the [Google Console](https://console.developers.google.com/), add to the library of the API the YouTube Data API v3.
+And the ID of the YouTuber, you find it in the channel url. (e.g. https://www.youtube.com/channel/UCgijyWr61vIBPN-9ILflszA, the id is UCgijyWr61vIBPN-9ILflszA)

 ## Credit:
 Alexis Brunet